smastrom/vue-use-fixed-header/README.md

 # Vue Use Fixed Header

-Turn your boring fixed header into a smart animated one.
+Turn your boring fixed header into a smart one.

 <br />